good

 • Files: All files attached to tasks are displayed on a single page.

-• Gantt Chart: Wrike's Gantt Chart view presents a timeline with tasks displayed as horizontal bars.
-This gives you a quick overview of how your project is progressing over time.
+• Gantt Chart: Wrike's Gantt Chart view presents a timeline with tasks displayed as horizontal bars, giving you a quick overview of your project's scheduling.

 The Gantt Chart view indicates the chronological dimension of your projects.

-• Chart: This reporting tool helps visualize different project data in various charts.
+• Chart: A reporting tool that allows you to visualize your project data in different charts.

-• Calendar: Use the Calendar view to sort tasks according to their durations and due dates.
+• Calendar: Use the Calendar view to sort tasks according to their deadlines and duration.
 You can choose between weekly, monthly, quarterly, or annual intervals.

 The Calendar view helps plan tasks in the future.